elazarl/elazarl.github.io/pagemgmt.md

 OSv can provide a nice overview, in readable C++ code.
 OSv is a very interesting operating system you should definitely check out, it presents modern code, and much less complexity than a real kernel.
 Yet, it is production ready code.

 Let's start at boot time.
 During boot time,  `mempool.cc` runs `arch_setup_free_memory`.
 Using `e820` interrupt, the OS asks the BIOS for all valid memory addresses.
 It would setup the MMU to map all pages, up to 1Gb to their physical counterparts, and mark those pages as free, with `mmu::free_initial_memory_range`.
-Now OSv can use `new` setting up virtual addresses.
+Now OSv can use `new` to allocate memory.
 The rest of `arch_setup_free_memory` contains custom memory mapping, to aid `malloc` with more efficient allocation.
 Since it's not related directly to pages allocation - I won't discuss this part.

 What does `free_initial_memory_range` do?
 Eventually, it adds the free memory range to an intrinsic red-black tree.
 What does intrinsic means?
 In regular C++ `set<Foo>`, the data in the red-black tree is external to the tree.
 There are tree nodes with their pointers, and they contain the `int` data.
 A typical node looks like